AccraZed/submission-runner/README.md

     - `in.txt` - input test text
     - `out.txt` - expected output text
 - run `go run submissions.go`
 - reports put in `<projfolder>/reports`.
-Be sure to check for compile errors / etc as this program cannot fix all misaligned class / filenames
+Be sure to check for compile errors / etc as this program cannot fix all misaligned class / filenames. you can cat the reports in a terminal to get diff highlighting.

 ## Notes